 Carrie’s front yard is as dead as the Johnson house was unfinished.
 Both houses are incomplete.
 And thematically, there’s that whole part that Shelly’s house was wrapped in plastic.
 Maybe this house (as a reflection of that other house) wraps around Carrie and there’s a metaphor where under the surface Laura knows the state she was in when she died and in a way replicated it.
 It’s a reach, but if your soul remembers things (and both Lynch’s Hinduism and Frost’s Theosophy bents believe this to be true), I would not be shocked if this is another way for the power within Laura to assert itself and not take her situation passively.
 She will not forget what happened to her, no matter which identity she’s given.

 The abusive husband type appears to be present.
-The dead Leo Type in Carrie’s house is played by the same actor who played the less-wordy loan shark enforcer told off by Janey-E fairly early in The Return.
-He was a low-level shady guy in that real world and likely the same kind of guy in the lodge reality.
-And it’s the same level Leo was at in his criminal pursuits when we met him in Season One.
+The dead Leo type in Carrie’s house is played by the same actor who played the less-wordy loan shark enforcer told off by Janey-E fairly early in The Return.
+[EDIT: while their look is similar, the actor absolutely did not play this Part 18 role…the connection may be visually thematic, but is not literal.]
+He was a low-level shady guy in that real world and likely the same kind of guy in the Lodge reality.
+And it’s the same level Leo was at in his criminal pursuits when we met him in Season 1.
 I’m not saying the loan enforcer character was the same character exactly that was in Carrie’s house, but the symbol of him is.

 And let’s not forget the fact the Leo substitute’s dead.
 Laura takes care of her Leo-sized problem.
 Shelly shoots with her eyes closed.
-Differences, sure, but not by much. let’s file this one as Laura taking one giant step in the right direction of shoveling herself out of her shit.
+Differences, sure, but not by much.
+Let’s file this one as Laura taking one giant step in the right direction of shoveling herself out of her sh*t.